djeada/Statistics-Notes/notes/time_series_analysis/autocorrelation_function.md

 - $N$ is the number of observations.
 - $x_t$ is the observed value at time $t$.

-Apologies for the confusion.
-Let's focus on improving the original explanation and adapting it directly into a Python context, similar to the random walk example.

 #### Plotting the ACF

 The **Autocorrelation Function (ACF) plot**, or **Correlogram**, is a useful tool for understanding the structure of time series data.
 In Python, you can generate and interpret the ACF plot using libraries like `statsmodels` and `matplotlib`.
 The ACF plot helps identify significant correlations at different lags and reveals patterns in the data.